silas1037/jstar/index.md

 print('Hello, world!')
 </pre>

-This instead is another runnable snippet.
+This also is a runnable snippet.
 Take a look:

 <pre class='runnable-snippet'>